linhdtp/DAP304x_asm1_linhdtpFX30304-funix.edu.vn/README.md

 To use the project, follow these steps:

 1. Execute the Python script that corresponds to the desired task.
-2. Follow the instructions provided by the script to input the necessary information or provide the required files.
-3. Review the generated output or files for the results of the grading process.
+2. Review the generated output or files for the results of the grading process.

 ## License